Second Saudi state: History

-Turki was assassinated in 1834 by Mishari bin Abdul Rahman, a distant cousin.
+Turki was assassinated in 1834 by order of Mishari bin Abdul Rahman, a distant cousin.
 Mishari was soon besieged in Riyadh and later executed by Faisal, who went on to become the most prominent ruler of the Saudis' second reign.
 Faisal, however, faced a re-invasion of Najd organised by Muhammad Ali.
 The local population was unwilling to resist, and Faisal was defeated and taken to Ottoman Egypt as a prisoner for the second time in 1838.